harrytruman/network-config/README.md

 Finally, device backups are largely considered a part of the "fact collection" process.
 In the same time that Ansible is parsing config lines, you can easily have it dump the full running-config to a backup location of any kind -- local file, external share, git repo, etc...

-### Generating Templates and Pushing Configs
+### Generating Config Templates and Pushing Commands

 The bread and butter of Ansible's simplicity is being able to quickly and easily generate configs, perform diffs, and send commands.
-If you already have full/partial config templates, it's nearly effortless to extract the things that can be easily converted to variables.
+If you already have full/partial config templates, it's nearly effortless to extract the things that can be easily converted to variables, and run the bulk of your commands through Jinja templates.

+Once your vars and templates are setup, you can determine where you want the config output staged.
+At that point, you're ready to generate a template and push commands!

+### State versus Config Management

+Although templates are quick and easy to create or convert, at the end of the day, you'll ultimately be responsible for determining how/when/where certain changes are being made.
+If you're managing devices like cattle, this may well be the easiest approach to get started with.

+However, you may eventually run into a situation where you need to add/remove AAA/ACL lines in specific orders, orchestrate numerous interface changes, or any number of other situations where simple config templates aren't quite enough.
+Perhaps your configuration variations span Cisco, Arista, Juniper, or any of the other dozens of network vendors that you may be managing?

+Ansible's [Network Resource Modules](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html) are the solution to managing device states across different devices and different device types.
+NRMs already have the logic built in to know how config properties need to be orchestrated in which specific ways, and these modules know how to run the behind-the-scenes commands that get you the desired configuration state.

+For a deep dive into Resource Modules, my colleague [Trishna did a wonderful talk at Ansiblefest 2019](https://www.ansible.com/deep-dive-into-ansible-network-resource-module).